CHRISTINEMUTHEE/CHRISTINEMUTHEE.github.io/content/authors/admin/_index.md

 ## About Me

 Christine Muthee is an Engineer of artificial intelligence.
 Her research interests include Geofoundation Models, Machine Learning for Earth Observation and the practical application of AI/Machine Leanrning for Environmental and Social Impact.
-She is currently a consultant of the World Resources Institute on AI and Remote Sensing for Small Scale Mapping.